A Journey Through the Ghost Towns of Patagonia

 Part reportage, part personal essay, part travelogue, False Calm is the breakout work by Argentinian author María Sonia Cristoff.
 Writing against romantic portrayals of Patagonia, Cristoff returns home to chronicle the ghost towns left behind by the oil boom.
 In prose that showcases her sharp powers of observation, Cristoff explores Patagonia’s complicated legacy through the lost stories of its people and the desolate places they inhabit.

-With time I have found that, apart from my personal history, isolation is present in everything I have ever read about Patagonia.
+With time I have reached the conclusion that, as it is in my personal history, isolation is present in everything I have ever read about Patagonia.
 Everything, I repeat, though I don’t think this is the place to make lists.
-I returned to write an account of this eminently Patagonian feature.
-I wanted to see the shapes it takes today, I wanted to locate it at its furthest extremes.
+I returned to write an account of this eminently Patagonian characteristic.
+I wanted to see the shapes it takes today; I wanted to locate it at its furthest extremes.

 PRAISE FOR FALSE CALM